Introduction

 How is Skim Milk Made?

-The process of making skim milk involves separating the fat from whole milk.
+The process of making this milk involves separating the fat from whole milk.
 Here’s how it works:

 - Centrifugation: Whole milk is spun at high speeds in a centrifuge to separate the fat from the liquid.